umutdegismen/umutdegismen/README.md

 ## 👋 Umut Degismen | SDET / QA Automation Engineer

-I’m Umut, an SDET / QA Automation Engineer based in the USA.
+I’m Umut, an SDET [Software Development Engineer in Test] based in the USA.

 I specialize in building **scalable test automation frameworks** that validate **UI, API, and database layers**, helping teams ship **faster with confidence**.